AlexandruPintea2000/group/use-cases/use_case_3.md

 ### Success End Condition

-Any person that is asked to explain what they make of teh application options identifies their purpose correctly without being distracted by any unnecesary interface text.
+Any person that is asked to explain what they make of the application options identifies their purpose correctly without being distracted by any unnecesary interface text.

 ### Failed End Condition